Hephaestus: Worship

 Solinus wrote that the Lycians dedicated a city to Hephaestus and called it Hephaestia.

 The Hephaestia in Lemnos was named after the god.
 In addition, the whole island of Lemnos was sacred to Hephaestus.

 Pausanias wrote that the Lycians in Patara had a bronze bowl in their temple of Apollo, saying that Telephus dedicated it and Hephaestus made it.

 Pausanias also wrote that the village of Olympia in Elis contained an altar to the river Alpheios, next to which was an altar to Hephaestus sometimes referred to as the altar of "Warlike Zeus."

-The island Thermessa, between Lipari and Sicily was also called Hiera of Hephaestus (ἱερὰ Ἡφαίστου), meaning sacred place of Hephaestus in Greek.
+The island Thermessa, between Lipari and Sicily, was also called Hiera of Hephaestus (ἱερὰ Ἡφαίστου), meaning "sacred place of Hephaestus" in Greek.

 Namesakes

-Pliny the Elder wrote that at Corycus there was a stone which was called Hephaestitis or Hephaestus stone.
-According to Pliny, the stone was red and was reflecting images like a mirror, and when boiling water poured over it cooled immediately or alternatively when it placed in the sun it immediately set fire to a parched substance.
+Pliny the Elder wrote that at Corycus, there was a stone which was called Hephaestitis or "Hephaestus stone".
+According to Pliny, the stone was red and reflected images like a mirror, and when boiling water was poured over it, it cooled immediately.
+Alternatively, when placed in the sun, it immediately set fire to a parched substance.

-The minor planet 2212 Hephaistos discovered in 1978 by Soviet astronomer Lyudmila Chernykh was named in Hephaestus' honour.
+The minor planet 2212 Hephaistos, discovered in 1978 by Soviet astronomer Lyudmila Chernykh, was named in Hephaestus's honour.

-The sooty grunter (Hephaestus fuliginosus), a dark, typically sooty-coloured freshwater fish of the family Terapontidae found in northern Australia, is named after Hephaestus.
+The protein hephaestin has a role in oxidising iron absorbed by intestinal cells to facilitate its transport.